Azure/Industrial-IoT/docs/howto-develop-locally.md

 1. [Install .NET Core 2.1+][dotnet-install].
 2. [Install Docker][docker-url] (optional, only if the local OPC Vault Edge module docker container is required).
-3. Install Visual Studio 2017 with support for C# and ASP.NET Core.
+3. [Install Visual Studio 2017][vs-install-url] with support for C# and ASP.NET Core.

 ### Clone the repository